Strawbinary/stripe-strapi-plugin/README.md

 ## Overview

-This Strapi plugin synchronizes Stripe products with a dedicated `stripe-product` content type.
+This Strapi plugin synchronizes Stripe products and prices with dedicated `stripe-product` and `stripe-price` content types.
 It imports the full catalog once during bootstrap, keeps everything up to date through Stripe webhooks, and can optionally run on a cron schedule.
 All data flows through the Strapi Document Service to respect draft/publish workflows.

 ## ✨ Features

 - Provides the **Stripe Products** collection type (name, `stripeProductId`, description, image URL, tax code, active flag, and a flexible metadata component).
+- Provides the **Stripe Prices** collection type (relation to a Stripe product, `stripePriceId`, billing details, recurring configuration, tiers, currency, metadata, and lookup helpers).
-- Performs an initial import of all Stripe products when the Strapi app starts.
+- Performs an initial import of all Stripe products when the Strapi app starts and keeps both products and prices aligned afterwards.
-- Optional cron job (default: every 10 minutes) that keeps Strapi in sync with Stripe.
+- Optional cron job (default: every 10 minutes) that keeps Strapi in sync with Stripe for products **and** prices.
-- Webhook endpoint `POST /api/stripe-strapi-plugin/webhooks/stripe` handling `product.created`, `product.updated`, and `product.deleted`.
+- Webhook endpoint `POST /api/stripe-strapi-plugin/webhooks/stripe` handling `product.created`, `product.updated`, `product.deleted`, `price.created`, `price.updated`, and `price.deleted`.
-- Service API `strapi.plugin('stripe-strapi-plugin').service('stripeSync')` you can call from custom jobs or scripts.
+- Service API `strapi.plugin('stripe-strapi-plugin').service('stripeSync')` you can call from custom jobs or scripts (supports both product and price sync).

 ## 🖐 Requirements

 - Strapi v5 with the Document Service enabled (the plugin relies on `strapi.documents` for upserts).
-- Stripe secret key with permissions to read products (`Stripe API Version: 2025-10-29.clover`).
+- Stripe secret key with permissions to read products and prices (`Stripe API Version: 2025-10-29.clover`).
-- Optional Stripe webhook secret for product events.
+- Optional Stripe webhook secret for product and price events.
 - Node.js version that matches your Strapi project requirements.

 ## ⏳ Installation